PwC fined $5.8 million over audit of Redcentric

-LONDON (Reuters) - Britain’s accounting watchdog said on Thursday it has fined PwC 4.55 million pounds ($5.8 million) over its auditing of IT services company Redcentric.
+LONDON, June 13 (Reuters) - Britain’s accounting watchdog said on Thursday it has fined PwC 4.55 million pounds ($5.8 million) over its auditing of IT services company Redcentric .

 The Financial Reporting Council said it has also required that PwC, one of the world’s “Big Four” accounting firms, supplement the monitoring and support of its audit practice in the northern English city of Leeds.